-12 University policy allows any tenured faculty member the option of being evaluated on a "Teaching Track," rather than a "Research Track" as long as they teach a 4-4 course load.
-Teaching Track faculty are still evaluated in Reserach/Scholarship, but can meet expectations for the purpose of merit evaluations by accumulating the required number of Activity Points from the list of Reserach/Scholarship activities (i.e., 10 points to meet expectations and 14 points to exceed expectations).
+13 University policy allows any tenured faculty member the option of being evaluated on a "Teaching Track," rather than a "Research Track" as long as they teach a 4-4 course load.
+Teaching Track faculty are still evaluated in Reserach/Scholarship, but can meet expectations for the purpose of merit evaluations by accumulating the required number of Activity Points from the list of Reserach/Scholarship activities (i.e., 10 points to meet expectations and 14 points to exceed expectations by year 6 of the evaluation cycle).
 However, an individual cannot meet expectations for purposes of promotion to Full Professor without the minimum number of scholarly publications required by the department's evaluation standards.
+Teaching Track faculty are required to accumulate 13 activity points in Service to meet expectations by year 6 of the evaluation cycle.